gzahora/liri-node-app/README.md

     Output: The system will display a list of all events and locations where the artist or band will perform.

-    **note** no symbols need to be used when typing the name of the artist/band. e.g.
+    **NOTE** no extra symbols are needed when typing the name of the artist/band.
+    * e.g.
-        1) CORRECT: young the giant
+        1. CORRECT: young the giant
-            2) INCORRECT: "young the giant"
+            2. INCORRECT: "young the giant"
-            3) INCORRECT: <young the giant>
+            3. INCORRECT: <young the giant>

     **Example 2**: Run the `spotify-this-song` command